Category: Educational facilities

 Thinking about light at an early stage

 The decision to integrate the task lights – a total of 72 lamps – was taken at an early stage.
-The lamps were specially adapted and incorporated into the study tables, reconstructed from the originals by Danish company WO Interior.
+The lamps were specially adapted and incorporated into the study tables, redesigned from the originals by Arkitema and constructed by WO Interior.
 WO carpenters worked closely with Arkitema, creating a recess in the table that corresponded to the five per cent inclination of the original table lamp.
 The switch is placed just beside the lamp for easy individual control.
 This attention to detail was part of the overall ambition to respect the original building where possible – removing the intrusive mezzanine, retaining the original wooden shelves – while creating a modern study environment.
 Wendelboe's verdict on the new lighting?
 'On a scale from 1-10, an absolute 10.
 The lighting is a big factor in making this room.
 They are present but they are not overpowering.
 The aim was to keep the room calm, warm and inviting and I think we have succeeded.'